EN

 Section 1: Legal Grounds for Eviction

-Although non-payment of rent is grounds for eviction in the private rental sector (as opposed to the social housing sector), this does not necessarily mean that evicting problem tenants is easy.
+Although non-payment of rent is grounds for eviction in the private rental sector (as opposed to the social housing sector), this does not necessarily mean that evicting tenants is easy.
 Indeed, the eviction process takes a long time, involves complexity, and incurs high costs.

 An eviction involving a bailiff, a judge, and the local police force can last, on average, more than seven months and can take more than a year if scheduled during the winter ‘amnesty period,’ when evictions cannot take place in France.